PZL.37 Łoś: Captured aircraft

 Twenty-six or twenty-seven Polish Air Force PZL.37s (17 from the Bomber Brigade and ten training ones) were withdrawn in 1939 to Romania.
-During October 1940, these aircraft were seized by the Romanian government and 23 of these aircraft would be used by the Romanian Air Force in the 4th Group, consisting of the 76th and 77th bomber escadres.
+During October 1940, these aircraft were seized by the Romanian government and 23 of these aircraft would be used by the Royal Romanian Air Force in the 4th Group, consisting of the 76th and 77th bomber squadrons.
 Some were uparmed with four machine guns (the Polish PWU machineguns were still used).
 About one third were lost in crashes due to lack of experience of Romanian pilots with the PZL.37's handling and its high wing loading, and due to engine faults.
 About 15 were used in combat against the Soviet Union from 22 June 1941.
 Among others, they first operated in Bessarabia, while they were later used to conduct bombing missions targeting Kiev and Odessa.
 Some of the bombers were lost on these missions, mostly due to anti-aircraft fire.
 Because of a lack of spare parts, the remaining planes were withdrawn from the front in October 1941; after this, the type was mainly used for training.
-During April 1944, the 76th escadrille returned to combat, with nine aircraft, but it was withdrawn from the front on 3 May 1944.
+During April 1944, the 76th squadron returned to combat, with nine aircraft, but it was withdrawn from the front on 3 May 1944.
 After Romania joined the Allies, on 1 September 1944, German aircraft destroyed five PZL.37s on the ground during retaliatory attacks against Romanian targets.

 Additionally, a number of captured planes underwent testing by both Nazi Germany and the Soviet Union.
 Relatively few PZL.37s fell into German hands, probably only two aircraft; this is partially due to the efforts of Polish factory workers who scrapped roughly 30 PZL.37s that remained in factories in Okęcie and Mielec, under the pretext of cleaning up the area, during October 1939, before the German authorities were able to reconnoiter.